• Published: Apr 15 2025 07:23 PM

 wave

-Is Netflix's *The Glass Dome* Worth Your Time?
-A Review
+Is Netflix's The Glass Dome Worth Your Time?
+My Honest Review

-The series opens with young Lejla’s abduction and fast forwards to her present-day life as a successful criminologist.
-A phone call brings her back to her Swedish hometown, Granås, for her adoptive mother's funeral.
-The somber atmosphere and moody cinematography are textbook Scandi noir.
-However, the familiar tropes don't stop there.
-The death of a friend and the subsequent abduction of her daughter mirrors Lejla's past trauma, a connection immediately obvious to the viewer.
+The show opens with young Lejla's abduction, then jumps to her life as a successful criminologist.
+A phone call drags her back to her Swedish hometown, Granås, for her adoptive mother's funeral.
+The whole thing is drenched in that classic Scandi noir atmosphere – dark, moody, and beautifully shot.
+But, honestly, the familiar tropes are a bit much.
+A friend dies, her daughter gets kidnapped, and it's instantly obvious to anyone watching that this mirrors Lejla's past trauma.
+It's a little on the nose, you know?

 FAQ